 Refuses to provide proof of insurance or legitimate contact info.

-Before hiring a contractor, you should know that while Vermont law does not require home improvement contracts to be in writing, you can request a written contract outlining the terms of the agreement.
+Before hiring a contractor, you should know that while Vermont law does not require all home improvement contracts to be in writing, you can request a written contract outlining the terms of the agreement.
 If there isn’t a written contract, the contractor may disclaim liability for complications, or dispute the agreed-upon terms.
 When considering a contract, it’s best to read each page and verify acceptance before you sign it.
 Fraudulent contractors could conceal important documents underneath the agreement that could have dire consequences, including the loss of your home.

 If you have a problem with a home improvement project or want to research a contractor before hiring them, contact CAP for assistance by visiting ago.vermont.gov/cap or by calling 1-800-649-2424.